TrellixVulnTeam/swahilipython_SCMU/Doc/library/importlib.rst

 .. class:: MetaPathFinder

-   An abstract base class representing a :term:`meta path finder`.
-For compatibility, this is a subclass of :class:`Finder`.
+   An abstract base kundi representing a :term:`meta path finder`.
+For compatibility, this is a subkundi of :class:`Finder`.

    .. versionadded:: 3.3